wfng92/nodejs-tutorial-on-creating-a-multilingual-web-app/README.md

+⚠️ This repo is no longer maintained!
+Please visit https://github.com/PhraseApp-Blog/nodejs-tutorial-on-creating-a-multilingual-web-app for the up-to-date repo.

 # Node.js Tutorial on Creating a Multilingual Web App
 This repository contains the source code for creating a multilingual web application in Node.js, without the need to install any external localization or internationalization library.